-What are their lives like?
 The Ainu were originally fishermen and hunters.
 The Ainu lived off of bear, fox, wolf, fish, vegetables, herbs, and roots.
 The men ate with chopsticks and the women ate with wooden spoons.
 Their homes were huts located beside water.
 Each Ainu "village" consisted of 4-10 families.
 The average age of marriage was 17-18 for men and 15-16 for women.
 When children were born they were not given names until around 2-3 years old.

 What are their beliefs?
 The word Ainu means, "Nature."
 The word "Kamuy" is used for everyday things and also things beyond their control.
 These gods include animals, household objects, and nature.
 The hierarchy of the religion consisted of grandmother earth (fire), mountain animals, sea animals, and finally everything else.
 The bear held a special place in the Ainu religion.
 Ainu sacrificed animals.
 Also, tattooing was a part of their custom.
-Many woman from a young age started tattoos around their mouths.
+Many woman from a young age had tattoos around their mouths.
 During the Meiji Restoration, they were forced to leave behind animal sacrifices and the art of tattooing.

-* Pray that those who still practice the Ainu religion would come to know and worship the one, true God.
+Pray that those who still practice the Ainu religion would come to know and worship the one, true God.

-* Pray that God would raise up Ainu leaders who would help preserve the traditions and at the same time introduce Christ. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.
+Pray for a movement to Christ among the Ainu people. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.